 - Bartender duties checklist (e.g., bartender-specific opening, bar closing checklist, and side work duties)

 Nail down a cadence for everything you need to clean and your customers will thank you for it.

 Bar Opening and Closing Checklists

-In addition to daily, weekly, and monthly bar cleaning checklists, you need to drum up bar opening and closing checklists for your bartenders and barbacks:
+In addition to daily, weekly, and monthly bar cleaning checklists, use bar opening and closing checklists for your bartender and barback duties.